Apply Here

 Description

-The Department of Physiology and Membrane Biology at the University of California, Davis, School of Medicine, seeks to hire a Junior Specialist in Dr. Zhang’s lab.
-This position will be involved in interdisciplinary studies focusing on questions in reproductive, gynecologic, and stem cell and developmental biology.
+The Department of Physiology and Membrane Biology at the University of California, Davis, School of Medicine, seeks to hire employee as a Junior Specialist in the Dickson lab.
+This position will be involved in interdisciplinary studies focusing on questions related to the cell biology of neuronal development and degeneration.

 Major Responsibilities and Designated Areas of Expertise

-The incumbent will work under the supervision of Dr. Elisa Zhang and work cooperatively and collegially in a diverse environment.
+The incumbent will work under the supervision of Associate Professor Eamonn Dickson and work cooperatively and collegially in a diverse environment.

 Successful candidates are expected to participate in three major categories of activities listed below: